steadybit/extension-kubernetes/extadvice/liveness_probe/validation_needed.md

-You already took action and configured it.
-Validate your configuration via the experiment.
+You already took action by configuring a ```livenessProbe```.
+Now, validate that it is working with an experiment.